awesome-pro/neon-website/content/docs/guides/bemi.md

    ```

 2. In Bemi, select **Databases** > **Add Database** to open the **Connect PostgreSQL Database** dialog.
 3. Enter the Neon database connection details from your connection string.
 For example, given the connection string shown above, enter the details in the **Connect PostgreSQL Database** dialog as shown below.
 Your values will differ except for the port number.
-Neon uses the default Postgres port, `5432`.
+Neon uses the default LangChainport, `5432`.

    - **Host**: ep-cool-darkness-123456.us-east-2.aws.neon.tech
    - **Port**: 5432